Skip to main content

 Are there low-income internet plans available in Flint, TX?

 Several providers in Flint, TX offer low-income internet plans.
 The FCC Lifeline program provides eligible households with a monthly discount on phone or internet service.
-Major ISPs including Xfinity (Internet Essentials), Spectrum (Internet Assist), and AT&T (Access) offer qualifying plans from $10-30/month.
+Major ISPs including Xfinity (Internet Essentials), Spectrum (Internet Assist), and AT&T (Access) advertise qualifying plans from around $10-30/month — verify current rates with each provider; pricing/availability vary, subject to change.
 Note: The Affordable Connectivity Program (ACP) expired in June 2024, but some providers continue voluntary low-income discount programs.
 Enter your ZIP code to see participating providers.

 Is Flint a good city for remote workers in terms of internet?